LaunchCode-Education-Archived/gis-devops-OLD/walkthroughs/gradle/README.md

 $ gradle -DmakeJar=true build
 ```

 Try running `gradle build` without the flag and see that the class files were built, but not the JAR.
-The run it with the flag and see that you now have a JAR.
+Then run it with the flag and see that you now have a JAR.
 Note the name of the resulting JAR.
 What is it?

 Finally, we can customize the name of our JAR by adding these properties to the `jar` configuration block: